 4. Weather Protection

 Ski helmets are also designed to protect your head from cold weather conditions.
 Many helmets include ear pads, adjustable vents, and insulation to keep you warm in freezing temperatures.
-Proper fit ensures the helmet seals, keeps the cold out, and comforts your head on the slopes.
+A proper fit ensures the helmet seals, keeps the cold out, and provides comfort for your head on the slopes.

 (FAQs)